Color of Kindness Project

 Beffel draws her palettes from the flora in her neighborhood, as well as vast land and sea scapes.
 Working en plein air while exploring abstraction, she integrates painting with the relational practices of activating social spaces and interactions.
 Throughout the painting project, she grows to better know her neighbors and produces close to 100 panels with oil.
 The result is a new, hybrid form: painting as social practice.

-Color of Kindness Exhibition, Fall 2012.
-Finlandia University, Hancock, Michigan.
+Color of Kindness was exhibited at Finlandia University, Hancock, Michigan.

 Project Funded By: